Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Methods

 The Gaussian function $G(z_i, z_j, \sigma_z) = \mathrm{exp}[-(z_i, z_j)^2/(2\sigma_z^2)]$ is controlled by the redshift smoothing parameter $\sigma_z$.
-In our main analysis, we do not apply this redshift evolution correction.
-This decision is based on the absence of significant redshift evolution in the kSZ temperatures measured over $z = 0.2$–$0.6$ in the lightcone.
+In our main analysis, we did not apply this redshift-evolution correction.
+This decision is based on the absence of significant redshift evolution in the kSZ temperatures measured over $z = 0.2$–$0.6$ in the light cone.
 The mock images do not include foreground contamination, so there is no evolution directly from them, nor indirectly from the correlation between them and the measurement process.
-In addition, due to the limited size of the lightcone, we found it is challenging to properly measure a global redshift evolution systematic without significantly removing the local motion signal.
-Applying this correction to the lightcone could in itself introduce bias.
-Hence, we disable this function when using \texttt{iskay}.
+In addition, due to the limited size of the light cone, we found that it is challenging to properly measure a global redshift evolution systematic without significantly removing the local motion signal.
+Applying this correction to the light cone could in itself introduce bias.
+Hence, we disabled this function when using \texttt{iskay}.

-The optical depth of the cluster gas $\tau$ is a key property that can be inferred from kSZ measurements.
-By fitting pairwise velocity templates with a fixed cosmology to pairwise kSZ data, the fitted amplitude corresponds to the average $\tau$ of the sample.
-To estimate the potential selection bias that may propagate from kSZ to $\tau$, we estimate optical depth by fitting a simple linear regression line to $\Delta T_{kSZ}-v$ in fine mass bins.
-The regression line introduces a $v^2$ weighting for each cluster, enhancing the signal compared to directly averaging the ratio of $\Delta T_{kSZ}$ to $v$.
+The optical depth of the cluster gas, $\tau,$ is a key property that can be inferred from kSZ measurements.
+When fitting pairwise velocity templates with a fixed cosmology to pairwise kSZ data, the fit amplitude corresponds to the average $\tau$ of the sample.
+To estimate the potential selection bias that may propagate from kSZ signals to $\tau$, we estimated optical depth by fitting a simple linear regression line to $\Delta T_{kSZ}-v$ in the fine mass bins.
+The regression line introduced a $v^2$ weighting for each cluster, enhancing the signal compared to when directly averaging the ratio of $\Delta T_{kSZ}$ to $v$.
 This method does not introduce bias, as the average peculiar velocity in each bin is expected to be zero and independent of mass.
-We verify that the mean velocities in the mass bins are consistent with zero and that the $v^2$ weighting does not affect the main results.
-The uncertainty in $\tau$ for each mass bin is estimated by Bootstrapping the halo catalog 1000 times.
+We verified that the mean velocities in the mass bins were consistent with zero and that the $v^2$ weighting did not affect the main results.
+The uncertainty in $\tau$ for each mass bin was estimated by bootstrapping the halo catalog 1000 times.